 Take a look at a few SharePoint Add-ins in the Office Store to get a sense of what you can develop.
 Or open a SharePoint website and install some of the free SharePoint Add-ins.
 Just navigate to Site Contents | add an add-in | SharePoint Store.

 SharePoint Add-ins don't use the server-side SharePoint object model.
 The client-side object models are greatly expanded in SharePoint.
 Although some APIs in the SharePoint server object model aren't available in the client object models, these are almost entirely administrative and security-related classes.
 Custom SharePoint logic that addresses these areas is more appropriate for a Windows PowerShell script or classic SharePoint farm solution.
 To learn how to choose among SharePoint Add-ins, classic SharePoint farm solutions, and sandboxed solutions, see SharePoint Add-ins compared with SharePoint solutions.

 Two ways to distribute or sell an add-in package

 You can distribute an add-in package in two ways:

-To an organization's add-in catalog, which is a dedicated SharePoint site collection in the SharePoint Online subscription or on-premise farm.
+- To an organization's add-in catalog, which is a dedicated SharePoint site collection in the SharePoint Online subscription or on-premises farm.
 This method is used when the add-in is custom-made for a particular organization.